christiangraves/ToDoApp/README.md

-# Homework 6 - To Do List App, and Reading
+To Do List App, and Reading

 There are **2 parts** to this homework.
 The homework is only complete if **all** parts are submitted.